Joanna-dataanalyst/Powerbi-report-of-Netflix-Analysis-for-the-year-1925-2021/README.md

 # Analysis 2
 <img width="515" alt="genre" src="https://github.com/user-attachments/assets/00756c6f-8c36-4bc1-bb8d-91222fbd0b66">

-This data shows that drama and international movies dominates netflix's library, followed by documentaries which indicates Netflix commitment to offering diverse and global content while stand up comedy is third on the list which suggests and effort to attract viewers seeking entertainment.
+This data shows that drama and international movies dominates netflix's library, followed by documentaries which indicates Netflix commitment to offering diverse and global content while stand up comedy is third on the list which suggests an effort to attract viewers seeking entertainment.

 # Analysis 3